-Minnesota State University Moorhead awards a limited number of short term loans for partial pre-payment of campus housing costs.
-The loan is an advance from anticipated financial aid funds.
-The $100 loan is for students with greatest demonstrated need where advance pre-payment creates a hardship for the family.
-Selection is based on the Free Application for Federal Student Aid (FAFSA) results, the student's written narrative and fund availability.
+Minnesota State University Moorhead awards a limited number of partial pre-payment of campus housing costs, an advance from anticipated financial aid funds.
+The advance is for students with greatest demonstrated need where the pre-payment creates a hardship for the family.
+Selection is based on the Free Application for Federal Student Aid (FAFSA) results and the student's written narrative.
 To apply, complete the information below and submit to the Office of Scholarship and Financial Aid.
-The 2013-2014 FAFSA results must be received by MSUM for consideration of the loan application, and financial aid processed to cover all expected costs.
-Attach a $50 check (payable to MSUM Housing) to this loan application and send to the Office of Scholarship and Financial Aid.
+The 2014-2015 FAFSA results must be received by MSUM for consideration of the application, and financial aid processed to cover all expected costs.
+Attach a $50 check (payable to MSUM Housing) to this application and send to the Office of Scholarship and Financial Aid.
 Submit the housing application directly to the MSUM Housing Office.

 To be eligible for Direct Loans you must: